 - We are unable to honor building and roommate requests.

 Once admitted, complete these steps as soon as possible

 - Accept your place in the program.

 - Register for your selected courses.
 Courses with limited enrollment fill quickly.
-SSP students living on campus must be enrolled in 8 credits.
+Secondary School Program students living on campus must be enrolled in 8 credits.

 - Pay in full.
 Your enrollment in the program is not complete until you have paid in full.

-See the admitted students to-do list for a complete description of these next steps.
+See the Admitted Students for a complete description of these next steps.

-See On-Campus Housing for more about living on campus, including information about moving in as well as what’s supplied in your room.
+See On-Campus Housing for more about living on campus, including information about moving in and what’s supplied in your room.